All Tests

 Medical Disclaimer

+This test is for screening and information only — it is not a medical diagnosis or professional advice.
 Please have your results reviewed by a qualified doctor or healthcare provider who can explain what they mean for your personal health situation.
-If your results show anything outside the normal range, if you have symptoms such as abdominal pain, persistent fatigue, yellowing of skin or eyes, unexplained itching, or dark urine, or if you're concerned about your liver health, see your GP as soon as you can for further investigation.
+If your results show anything outside the normal range, or if you're worried about your health, see your doctor as soon as you can.
+Don't change any medications or treatments based on these results alone — always talk to your healthcare provider first.

 Four steps to clarity